CharlesWiltgen/ck/docs-site/guide/ai-agent-setup.md

+---
+title: AI Agent Setup
+description: Configure ck for AI coding assistants like Claude Code and Cursor.
+Best practices for semantic search, JSONL output, and MCP integration with AI agents.
+---

 # Configuring ck for AI Coding Agents

 Best practices for integrating ck with AI coding assistants like Claude Code, Cursor, and other agent-based development tools.